-What is the AIM IT Emerging Leaders Program?
+What is the AIM Emerging Tech Leaders Academy?

 As IT staff gain experience, they often wonder whether to continue down the tech path or head for management.
-The AIM IT Emerging Leaders Program helps these professionals discern which path suits them best.
+The AIM Emerging Tech Leaders Academy helps these professionals discern which path suits them best.
 The AIM Institute developed this program grow the IT Leadership knowledge and skills that will benefit tech talent and their companies.

-This program, connected with the AIM IT Leadership Academy, employs the real-world experience of existing IT leaders to help participants better understand the issues, challenges and skills needed to advance their careers.
+This program, connected with the AIM Advanced Tech Leaders Academy, employs the real-world experience of existing IT leaders to help participants better understand the issues, challenges and skills needed to advance their careers.

 Who should attend?

 Experienced IT professionals interested in transitioning into leadership roles and developing skills to gain a better understanding of leading IT teams/groups/departments.

 Participants will be part of a cohort from organizations across the community and will have the opportunity to learn from each other, as well as the program instructors.

 The AIM Emerging Tech Leaders Academy will: